-What are key considerations when work is accepted into a collection?
+What are key considerations when art or craft is accepted into a collection?

 What is the value of that particular work to a collector or collection?

-Does having my work in a collection actually affect the value of my work?
+Does having artwork in a collection actually affect the value of future work?

 These questions delve into the myriad issues of value.
 Price is not the sole determinant of value.
 Materials are not the sole determinant of value.
 The amount of time you put into making a piece has little to do with its perceived value.